evidhai/notes-techpechu-com/pages/CodeStar.md

 - #+BEGIN_NOTE
   Not that important for exam knowing basic is enough for exam
   #+END_NOTE
-- CodeStar is an integrated tool (Code )and provide simplified UI -
+- CodeStar is an integrated tool (CodeCommit , Build , Deploy .. all can be created at once)and provide simplified UI